 But it's not only waste that the drone is collecting in the water - it also gathers data - information about water temperature, depth and quality, as well as factors such as pH, turbidity and the proportions of ammonium, nitrates and chlorides in the water.

-With eight tons of plastic waste ending up in the oceans of our planet every year, ideas like this are a big step in the right direction.
+With eight million tons of plastic waste ending up in the oceans of our planet every year, ideas like this are a big step in the right direction.
 But the problem doesn't begin with plastic in the sea - the root of the issue is our daily handling of it.
 Avoiding disposable packaging is something that is sometimes easier to achieve than you think.
 If you need some inspiration: here you'll find tips on how to avoid plastic in everyday life.

 This article is a translation by Mark Newton of the original article by Jasmina Schmidt which first appeared on RESET's German language site.